Mongoose vs Prisma in 2026: MongoDB vs SQL-First

 Choose Mongoose when:

-- Existing Mongoose codebase
+- You have an existing Mongoose codebase

 - You're migrating from SQL and want consistent ORM APIs across databases